andreaskundig/ncms-hestia/src/site/strategy/en/index.md

   resigned](https://web.archive.org/web/20160307232436/http://www.bloomberg.com:80/bw/magazine/content/11_17/b4225060960537.htm).
   He was right.
 That sucks.
 But he was wrong too:  some of the "best minds of his generation" refuse to let a few multinationals control the huge profits from our shared data.
 And you know what?
-[They work for HestiaLabs](https://hestialabs.org/en/about/).
+[They work on HestiaLabs](https://hestialabs.org/en/about/).